garethgeorge/backrest/README.md

       - BACKREST_DATA=/data # path for backrest data. restic binary and the database are placed here.
       - BACKREST_CONFIG=/config/config.json # path for the backrest config file.
       - XDG_CACHE_HOME=/cache # path for the restic cache which greatly improves performance.
+      - TZ=America/Los_Angeles # set the timezone for the container, used as the timezone for cron jobs.
     restart: unless-stopped
     ports:
       - 9898:9898